-At stop 2 we will be able to walk up Warrington Drive and observe the levee breach which is currently under repair.
+At stop 1 we will be able to walk up Warrington Drive and observe the levee breach which is currently under repair.
 We can observe the sand deposits, and cross bedding within the sand.
 Sand fills many of the houses, as well as the cars that were deposited here along with the sand (most have been removed as of mid-May, 2006).

 Figure 22 is a view looking down Warrington Drive before the sand deposits were removed in mid-February, 2006.
-Figure 23 shows our preliminary map of the extent of the sand that scoured from the bottom of the London Ave.
-Canal and the blowout hole beneath the levee and deposited throughout the neighborhood.
+Figure 23 shows my preliminary map of the extent of the sand that was likely scoured out of the bottom of the London Ave.
+Canal and deposited throughout the neighborhood.
+My preliminary estimate of the volume of sand deposited in the neighborhood is about 932,000 ft.
+Such a volume would cover a football field, from end to end (including the end zones) with over 16 feet of sand.
+The volume is apparently larger than the hole produced by the breach, and thus scour must have occurred on the bottom of the canal, both upstream and downstream from the breach.
 The distribution and thickness of the actual deposit was controlled by current velocity and barriers such as houses, fences, and hedges.
 For more information on the sand deposits at this locality, see Nelson and Leclair (2006).